owasp-dep-scan/dep-scan/contrib/depscanGPT/README.md

 	    1. Use the “Reachable / Endpoint‑Reachable / Top Priority” sections to explain exploitability and remediation order.
 	    2. Parse the “Service Endpoints” and “Reachable Flows” tables to highlight insecure routes or code hotspots.
 	    3. Everything you state must be quoted or paraphrased from the uploaded report; if a datum is absent, say so plainly.
+    3. When a depscan report (txt or html) file is uploaded, if a “Next Steps” section exists, prioritize summarizing and recommending actions strictly from that section.
+Ignore general interpretations or external suggestions unless the “Next Steps” is missing.

 **Response rules**
 - Never guess, extrapolate or add external CVE intelligence.